 - Full Fledged Money Changers also called as FFMCs.

-Who are Full Fledged Money Changers (FFMCs)?
+Who are Full-Fledged Money Changers (FFMCs)?

-FFMCs are the companies aiming to carry out the activities of forex currency exchange, only after obtaining the prior approval/ license from Reserve Bank of India.
+FFMCs are the companies aiming to carry out the activities of forex currency exchange, only after obtaining the prior approval/ license from the Reserve Bank of India.

 According to the FEMA Act, FFMC License holders can purchase foreign exchange from non-residents and residents of India and sell that foreign exchange for private and business travel purposes only to the people visiting abroad.